UNITY & C#

 Remember that GPU instancing works best with objects sharing the same mesh and material.
 For games with diverse asset types, you’ll want to organize your instancing system by these shared characteristics.

 By letting hardware do the heavy lifting through GPU instancing, you open the door to much richer, more densely populated game worlds without sacrificing performance.
-Whether you’re creating vast forests, crowded cities, or particle-rich space battles, mastering this technique gives you the tools to leverage the most performance out of your assets and engine.
+Create vast forests, crowded cities, or particle-rich space battles, master this technique and you have the tools to leverage the most performance out of your assets and engine.

 #unity#rendering#performance#game-dev#gpu